rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

   <h1>{props.greeting}</h1>
 {{< /highlight >}}

-JavaScript arrow functions are a great way of keeping your functional stateless components in React concise.
+JavaScript arrow functions are a great way of keeping your function components in React concise.
 Even more when there is no computation in between and thus the function body and return statement can be left out.

 {{% chapter_header "React Class Component Syntax" "react-class-component-syntax" %}}